samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 # issue a POST request
 curl -X POST -H 'Content-Type: application/json' -d '{
   "title": "How do I make a sandwich?",
-  "description": "I am trying very hard but I do not know how to make a delicious sandwich.
+  "description": "I am trying very hard, but I do not know how to make a delicious sandwich.
 Can someone help me?"
 }' localhost:8081

 curl -X POST -H 'Content-Type: application/json' -d '{